-Our mission is to democratise Live Game Management, that is to ensure that developers and publishers of all shapes and sizes, financial means, experience, location or chosen technology platforms have access to a class leading Live Ops toolset that enables them to make commercially competitive games.
+Our mission is to democratise Live Game Management, that is to ensure that developers and publishers of all shapes and sizes, financial means, experience, location or chosen technology platforms have access to a class leading Live Ops toolset which enables them to make commercially competitive games.
 We want you to continue to innovate, create and disrupt our amazing industry and keep delighting players across the globe.
-We want to achieve this by building long term partnerships built on trust and mutual benefit.
-We won’t do it by making a fast buck and then leaving you high and dry.
+We can help by building long term partnerships built on trust and mutual benefit.
+We won’t do it by making a fast buck and then leaving you high and dry!

 A Clear Manifesto

 Trust is often difficult to establish in the short time period between assessing Live Ops solutions and making a final decision.
-As my mother often reminds me trust is earned, not demanded, so one of our first challenges in growing ChilliConnect is demonstrating that you can trust us.
-There are various ways in which we think we can demonstrate we are worthy, one of which is sharing our pricing manifesto with you.
-Please do hold us to account on these points as we continue to evaluate our approach to pricing and make future tweaks.
+It’s a tired cliche but trust IS earned, not demanded, therefore one of our first challenges in growing ChilliConnect is demonstrating that you can trust us.
+There are various ways in which we demonstrate our trustworthiness, one of which is sharing our pricing manifesto with you.
+Please do hold us to account on these points as we continue to evaluate our approach to pricing and make future changes:

 - We must always provide fair value for our services.